 Hildegard’s Viriditas, or “life force”, lies at the heart of her nutritional therapy.
 Food provides each organism with fundamental energy and healing power.
 Proper nutrition, in the form of healing grains, fruits, and vegetables can prevent the need for pills and elixirs later on.

 The tenants of Hildegard medicine follow intuition, thereby reducing the noise among the thousands of competing nutritional theories.
-Above all, Hildegard’s approach is one we can apply on our own, at home every day, rather than adopting costly external methodologies motivated by economic incentives.
+Above all, we can apply Hildegard nutrition on our own, at home every day, rather than adopting costly external methodologies motivated by economic incentives.

 A healthy lifestyle accompanied by a healthy diet is easy to implement with the right knowledge and discipline.
 Those who wish to find good health first need the discipline to take matters into their own hands.
 No institutions or self-appointed experts can provide guarantees for lasting health and wellness – and no one knows better than you how your body works.